jlibovicky/jlibovicky.github.io/_posts/2017-08-20-Fake-news-on-AI.md

 https://www.forbes.com/sites/tonybradley/2017/07/31/facebook-ai-creates-its-own-language-in-creepy-preview-of-our-potential-future

+Recently a similar result has been presented, a similar result has been presented on experiments with a more controlled language whose goal was

 # Why are these News Dangerous

 The way media talk about AI technologies (even the usage of the term AI, what